So, let’s talk about how it actually works.

 between the two.

-If we zoom into the cell wall in both cases,
+If we zoom into the cell wall in both types of bacteria,

-we see that the Gram-positive has a very thick
+we see that the cell wall in Gram-positive bacteria has a very thick

-over the top of the brown peptidoglycan layer.
+of the outer membrane and thin peptidoglycan layer.

 This does or has presented a problem with